rust-lang/reference/src/expressions/loop-expr.md

 > _PredicateLoopExpression_ :\
 > &nbsp;&nbsp; `while` [_Expression_]<sub>_except struct expression_</sub> [_BlockExpression_]

-A `while` loop begins by evaluating the boolean loop conditional expression.
-If the loop conditional expression evaluates to `true`, the loop body block executes, then control returns to the loop conditional expression.
+A `while` loop begins by evaluating the [boolean] loop conditional operand.
+If the loop conditional operand evaluates to `true`, the loop body block executes, then control returns to the loop conditional operand.
 If the loop conditional expression evaluates to `false`, the `while` expression completes.

 An example: